kaushik12/networks-project/Readme.md

 #### Part 3: Extracting hierarchies

 In this section, we create the functions to extract hierarchies from a network and use these on the HyperPhysics article network.
+Three different hierarchy extraction methods are presented, namely \* Betweenness Centrality based \* Page-Rank based \* Attraction Basin